-If you have a brand, you have probably used a traditional PR manager.
-This can be a great boost to your brand, and it can also be a good starting point from which to understand online reputation management, but you will have to understand that while there are similarities, there are also some major differences.
+If you have a brand you have probably used a traditional PR manager.
+This can be a great boost to your brand and it can also be a good starting point from which to understand online reputation management.
+However, you will have to understand that while there are similarities, there are also some major differences.

-One of the similarities is that they are each great when there is a reputation crisis in either sphere, the appropriate reputation manager is necessary; without one, you face taking on the negative media head on without any type of barrier between the brand and the bad news.
-It takes a lot of work, whether in the online media or otherwise.
+One of the similarities is that they are each great when there is a reputation crisis.
+In either sphere the appropriate reputation manager is necessary; without one, you face taking on the negative media head on without any type of barrier between the brand and the bad news.
+It takes a lot of work, whether in online media or otherwise.

 The ways they go about their goals is strikingly different.
-With traditional PR you take a bad event and spin it, making it come out looking better, or diverting your attention somewhere else, sometimes to good news about the client, sometimes to news about something else entirely.
+With traditional PR you take a bad event and spin it, making it come out looking better or diverting your attention somewhere else.
+Sometimes that redirection is to good news about the client, sometimes to news about something else entirely.
 With online reputation management it is impossible to make sure that a story doesn’t end up in the media.
 If anyone wants to publish it, they can.
-What can be done however is that the results can be controlled, monitored and directed to good results that paint the client in a better light.
+What can be done, however, is that the results can be controlled, monitored, and directed to good results that paint the client in a better light.

 Merging Online Reputation Management and Traditional PR Transcript

 How do traditional PR strategies compare to online reputation management strategies?

 Traditional PR needs to merge with online reputation management.
 It needs to become part of any PR campaign.
 This is now traditional PR.
 The internet has been around for a very long time.
 It’s just strange to me that we still have brands that put a lot of money into traditional PR and none of that funding tends to go into the online space until there is a problem.